ZihanHazelLiu/LLM_Multimodal_Human_Behavior_Understanding_Survey/README.md

 ## Overview

-This repository organizes **176 peer-reviewed publications** across AI, HCI, education, and healthcare venues that employ LLM-powered multimodal systems to interpret human social behavior.
-The collection reflects a systematic literature review using a four-dimensional coding framework (application, technical, evaluative, and ethical perspectives) to synthesize research on social intelligence in AI systems.
+This repository organizes **176 peer-reviewed publications** across technical venues in AI and applied communities such as HCI, education, and healthcare.
+Specifically, we examine the papers that employ LLM-powered multimodal systems to interpret human behavior.
+The collection reflects a systematic literature review using a four-dimensional coding framework (application, technical, evaluative, and ethical perspectives) to synthesize research on multimodal human behavior understanding in AI systems.

 ### Key Questions Addressed

-- **RQ1 (Application):** What social intelligence capabilities are applied across different domains?
+- **RQ1 (Application):** What is the application scope of LLM-powered multimodal systems for human behavior understanding in terms of target behaviors, interaction contexts, and operationalized social competencies?
-- **RQ2 (Technical):** How is social intelligence technically operationalized?
+- **RQ2 (Technical):** How are LLM-powered multimodal systems technically operationalized for human behavior understanding?
-- **RQ3 (Evaluative):** How are these systems evaluated?
+- **RQ3 (Evaluative):** What methodologies and metrics are employed to evaluate the performance of LLM-powered multimodal systems in understanding human behavior?
-- **RQ4 (Ethical):** What ethical challenges and risks are identified?
+- **RQ4 (Ethical):** What are the primary ethical challenges and risks associated with developing and deploying LLM-powered multimodal systems for human behavior understanding?

 ---